openshift/cluster-health-analyzer/docs/design.md

 } 50 // The ranking of the component.
 The more important, the lower value.
 ```

-### The `layer`` field
+### The `layer` field

 The layer can be used for high-level categorization of the components.

 Currently we define the following layer values:

-- `compute` - related to health of the underlying nodes.
+- `compute` - related to the health of the underlying nodes.
 Currently,
 only one component named `compute` is assigned there.
 In the future,
-each node (both control plane and worker) could be modeled as individual
+each node (both control plane and worker) could be modeled as in individual
-components.
-This however would need a reliable mechanism to extract
+component.
+However, this would rtequire a reliable mechanism to extract the
-node name from the alerts metadata.
+node name from the alert metadata.

 - `core` - mostly components tied to the CVO operators.
-Those components are
+These components are
-needed for overal health of the cluster.
+needed for the overall health of the cluster.

 - `workload` - components tied to the workloads.
 This can mean alerts related
 to the workloads directly, but also layered components installed via OLM.
-They differ from the `core` operators as they are not needed for keeping
+They differ from the `core` operators in that they are not required to keep
-of the cluster functional, but rather extend it to provide additional
+the cluster functioning, but rather extend it to provide additional functionality.
-functionality.

 ## cluster:health:components:map